nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `add TASK_DETAILS`

 > Floating tasks are tasks without any deadlines.
-> If your command includes a keyword ie. ‘add, by, on , at, from, to’, do use quotation marks to define them.
-Eg. `add “Send Jimmy to school on the way to work from home”`
+> If your command includes a keyword ie. â€˜add, by, on , at, from, toâ€™, do use quotation marks to define them.
+Eg. `add â€œSend Jimmy to school on the way to work from homeâ€`

 Examples:
 * `add Buy groceries`